ehrenmann1977/Tutorials_advanced_c/lesson3-Add_static_qtCreator/readme.md

 ## Precautions
 Working under linux or mac is easy because the library would be installed by a package manger.
-But working under Windows is relatively hard because there are different compilers and adding a static libaray needs to have it compiled by the same compiler that you will compile the project.
+But working under Windows is relatively hard because there are different compilers and adding a static libaray needs to have it compiled by the same compiler that you will use to compile the project.

 There are different MinGW compilers, 64 and 32 bits, with _64 and without.
 There are two approaches
 - 1. compile the static library on your PC.